ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

   ```
   https://cloud.google.com/billing/docs/how-to/modify-project
   ```
-- Enable the AI Platform ("Cloud Machine Learning Engine") and Compute Engine APIs:
+- Enable the AI Platform ("Cloud Machine Learning Engine") and Compute Engine APIs.
+This ensures that your project is authorized to access the AI Platform APIs for training and testing machine learning models.
+To enable the APIs, go to:
   ```
   https://console.cloud.google.com/flows/enableapi?apiid=ml.googleapis.com,compute_component&_ga=2.15003827.-485953982.1561568575
   ```
-- Create a New Service :
+- Create a New Service.
+A [service account](https://cloud.google.com/iam/docs/service-accounts?_ga=2.170145449.-827903836.1583451287) is basically a special kind of account used by an application or a virtual machine (VM) instance, not a person.
+Applications use service accounts to make authorized API calls.
+To create a new service, execute the following command:
   ```
   gcloud beta iam service-accounts create <SERVICE_NAME>
   ```